slowernews/wisdom-tldr/README.md

 ###On boundaries -> independence, autonomy
 set boundaries
 Practice doing without things you think you need.

+3. You Have to Make the Definite Decision to Succeed The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.

+You cannot give what you do not have, and the first step to truly serving others is to serve yourself.
+Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
+Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.
 -->

 <a id="on-trust-and-integrity"></a>Choose to keep your integrity.<br>